metafacture/metafacture-tutorial/07_Processing_MARC.md

 [See it in the playground.](https://metafacture.org/playground/?flux=%22https%3A//raw.githubusercontent.com/metafacture/metafacture-tutorial/main/data/sample.mrc%22%0A%7C+open-http%0A%7C+as-lines%0A%7C+decode-marc21%0A%7C+fix%28%22retain%28%27_id%27%29%22%29%0A%7C+encode-yaml%0A%7C+print%0A%3B%0A)

 What is happening here?
 The MARC file `sample.mrc` contains more than one MARC record.
 For every MARC record Metafacture extracts here the `_id` field.
-This field is a hidden element in every record.
+This field is a hidden element in every record and for MARC Records it uses the value of the `001` element.

 Extracting data out of the MARC record itself is a bit more difficult.
 This is a little different than in Catmandu.
 As I said Metafacture has a specific marc21 decoder.
 Fields with their indices are translated into fields and every subfield becomes a subfield.
 What makes it difficult is that some fields are repeatable and some are not.
 (Catmandu translates the record into an array of arrays MF does not.)